Every month I answer your questions on the topic of the month. October 2018 was Stress and Sleep.

 A: Which books have you read?
 The two that would be most helpful for you is The Stress Cure and Ten Secrets of healthy Ageing.

 Q: Thanks for this opportunity to ask you why i could be sleeping poorly since i got to Menopause.
 Could it be a hormonal issue or stress related?
 I only sleep well when im really tired, though ive noted i have too much on my mind lately.
 I have read some of your books on healthy ageing secrets and i must say they really keep me informed.
 Nancy

-A: Low levels of progesterone in the menopause often induce adrenalin overload.
+A: Low levels of Progesterone is one of the main female sex hormones…. in the menopause often induce adrenalin overload.
 The book that would be most helpful for you would be The Stress Cure.
 Also, take 2 x Chill Food an hour before bed and do try listening to the CD Silence of Peace as you go to sleep.

 Q: I get to sleep easily but have to get up during the night about 3 or 4 times to urinate.
 I am 78 and have had bladder infections in the past.
 Since being a member of the 100% club I have been clear of infections, thank goodness.
 My present regime means that I sleep for about 2 hours at a time, and manage 7-8 hours sleep a night.
 Unfortunately my little dog, also ageing, has to go out in the garden, so this means another occasion when I have to get out of bed and in addition, downstairs, open the back door and wait for the dog to come back.

 Any ideas how I can improve on this sleep pattern.
 Or are the short stretches of sleep not doing me harm?
 Maureen

 A: Short stretches of sleep are not so bad as long as you get back to sleep easily.
 What can really help there is playing Silence of peace CD quietly in the background when you wake up in the night.
 7 hours sleep at your age is enough.